taowenwei/openapi2tools/README.md

 ## Concepts
 1. [LangChain](https://python.langchain.com/v0.2/docs/introduction/) is a framework for developing apps powered by large language models (LLMs).
 2. [LangGraph](https://langchain-ai.github.io/langgraph/), introduced by
-`LangChain` starting from v0.2, facilitates building [Agent](https://python.langchain.com/v0.2/docs/tutorials/agents/)-based apps that leverage and extend a LLM to perform tasks outside of its traditional domain.
+`LangChain` starting from v0.2, facilitates building [Agent](https://python.langchain.com/v0.2/docs/tutorials/agents/)-based apps that leverage and extend an LLM to perform tasks outside of its traditional domain.
 The heart of an agent is [Tool calls](https://python.langchain.com/v0.2/docs/how_to/tool_calling/#tool-calls).
 3. [OpenAPI ](https://learn.openapis.org/introduction.html) Specification (OAS) is a standard format for defining APIs, allowing both humans and machines to understand the capabilities of a service without accessing its source code, documentation, or network traffic.

 Companies worldwide have invested billions 💰💰💰 into developing APIs.
 In the new AI era, a question begs, how to leverage the power of natural language processing to consume the APIs while minimizing costs and maximizing existing investments.